 On GNU/Linux, recording is often managed by the pulse sound server.
 It is normally best to select "default".
-That will choose whatever is the system default soundcard or server, then choose the exact input device required in the control application for the card or server (such as Pulse Audio Volume Control).
-The (hw:) recording devices give direct, lower latency access to the soundcard inputs, bypassing any sound servers.
+That will choose whatever is the system default sound card or server, then choose the exact input device required in the control application for the card or server (such as Pulse Audio Volume Control).
+The (hw:) recording devices give direct, lower latency access to the audio interface inputs, bypassing any sound servers.
 For a built-in (hw:) sound device, choose the exact inputs in ALSAmixer.

 |If you attach or disconnect an external device while Audacity is open, useto update the device lists before playing or recording.|